-Just as it can be uncomfortable to quit a job, asking for a raise probably isn’t on anyone’s list of fun things to do.
+Asking for a raise probably isn’t on anyone’s list of fun things to do.
 Nobody enjoys it.
-Even if you’re 100% sure you’re going to win Employee of the Year, asking for more money just feels . . . awkward.
+Even if you’re 100% confident you’re going to win Employee of the Year, asking for more money just feels . . . awkward.

-What if there really were a way to get a raise without going through that anxiety-inducing, perspiration-filled pitch to your boss and have them respect you more in the process?
+But what if there was a way to get a raise without going through that anxiety-inducing, sweat-filled pitch to your leader and have them respect you more in the process?
+Well, it’s possible.

 1. Do a Thorough Self-Assessment